Port Royal History:

 Port Royal is a small town of about 1,000 residents situated where the Tuscarora Creek flows into the Juniata River in central Pennsylvania.
 It is located in Juniata County approximately 40 miles northwest of Harrisburg.
 Colonial settlers moved into the valley that adjoins Port Royal about 1750.

 For much of its history, the town primarily served the farming community that surrounded it in Turbett, Spruce Hill and Milford Townships.
-These townships are commonly known as the Tuscarora Valley.
+These townships are commonly known as the Tuscarora Valley because of their proximity to the Tuscarora Mountain.
 It appears that settlers migrated up the Valley, first focusing on Old Port and later on Port Royal.

 Originally named Perrysville, after Commodore Perry, a hero of the War of 1812, the name of the town was changed to Port Royal in 1874 and the latter name remains until this day.